Information Extraction from Documents using the Trustworthy Language Model

 texts_with_prompt = [prompt_template + text[:10000] for text in pdf_texts]

-After forming our prompts for each datasheet, let’s pass in the prompts to the TLM.
-Note we can run all prompts simultaneously in a batch.
+After forming our prompts for each datasheet, let’s run the prompts through TLM.
+We can run all prompts simultaneously in a batch.

 tlm_response = tlm.prompt(texts_with_prompt)